 The concept of cellular phones has been around since the late 1940s.
 Yet, it wasn’t until the mid-1950s that technology was able to allow the idea to become a reality.
 It took a few decades to figure out how to make the technology work for ordinary routine calls.
 It was Martin Cooper, a Motorola researcher and executive, who made the first cell phone call on April 4, 1973 to Dr. Joel S. Engel at Bell Labs.
 It would be another decade still before the technology was made available to consumers.
 The world of communication has not been the same since.
+Today we take a look at the timeline for cell phones and its history.

 1G (First generation)—the first analog cellular system is widely deployed in the United States